Lincoln High School (Portland, Oregon): Student profile

 In 2008, 89% of the school's seniors received a high school diploma.
 Of 372 students, 330 graduated, 34 dropped out, four received a modified diploma, and four were still enrolled in high school the following year.
 For the 2010–11 school year, Lincoln had the highest overall graduation rate among Portland Public high schools, at 84 percent.
 About 90% of its Asian-American students graduated on time, as did 88% of Latino students.
-However, only 38% of its African-American students graduated on time, which was the worst rate in the district.
+However, only 38% of its five African-American students graduated on time, which was the worst rate in the district.

 Activities

 Lincoln's constitution team has won 23 state championships and six national titles.

 History

 19th century

 With an initial enrollment of 45 students, the school was established in 1869 as the Portland High School in the North Central School sited on Block 80 of Couch's Addition (bounded by NW 11th & 12th and Couch & Davis Streets).
 The principal was J.W.
 Johnson.
 The high school moved from the top floors of the North Central School to the Central School in 1873 (located where Pioneer Courthouse Square is today) and moved again to the Park School (block bounded by Park, 10th, Madison, and Jefferson (now the Portland Art Museum)) in 1878.
 The first building to be known as Lincoln High School was built at SW 14th and Morrison in 1885, but was still named West Side High School at the time.
 The land for the 14th and Morrison School was given to the school district by Mrs. Simeon G. Reed (wife of the founder of Reed College) in 1869 and the building was designed by William Stokes, an architect who had recently moved to Portland from Oakland, California.
-The building was situated in the block bounded by 14th, Morrison, Lownsdale (now 15th) and Alder Streets.
+The building was designed by prominent local architect William Stokes and situated in the block bounded by 14th, Morrison, Lownsdale (now 15th) and Alder Streets.

 In 1889, a "very successful" night school program was started at the first purpose-built building at SW 14th and Morrison.